rhysfx/DeckMaster/README.md

 # DeckMaster
+Turn any screen into a powerful control center!

-DeckMaster provides a fullscreen interface with configurable buttons that can execute various actions, making it perfect for control panels or automation dashboards.
+DeckMaster gives you a clean, fullscreen interface with customizable buttons that can execute various actions - perfect for control panels, automation dashboards, or any situation where you need quick access to commands and controls.

 ![image](https://github.com/user-attachments/assets/7cad3c88-6036-4d74-ac16-b5cc4b812bd2)